Novacer/SubTite-add-subtitles-to-videos/README.md

 # SubTite: Easy way to create and add subtitles for your videos
 **TLDR:** SubTite allows you to add subtitles and preview it immediately in the video player.
 The subtitles will be output as a separate SRT file.
-Existing SRT files can be imported and edited efforlessly.
+Existing SRT files can be imported and edited effortlessly.
 The subtitles can be positioned in 9 different locations along the video.
 Support for adding images and trimming video coming soon!

 ![demo](https://user-images.githubusercontent.com/29148427/151613092-e7dcf2c3-80dd-4f72-a3c9-8bdd220594b8.gif)